A-Lawlor/WorkoutBuddy/README.md

-# WorkoutBuddy
+# WorkoutBuddy Android Application
-Working planning application for Android
+# To run use import as new project in Android Studio